CybTekSol/PurgPak/README.md

 > **DISCLAIMER:**
 > This extension is provided **as-is**, free of charge, under the GNU General Public License v3.0 (GPL-3.0).
 >
-> Because Thunderbird does not provide native WebExtension APIs for physical database compacting, PurgeCompact relies on internal Mozilla XPCOM / Experiment APIs.
+> Because Thunderbird does not provide native WebExtension APIs for physical database compacting, PurgPak relies on internal Mozilla XPCOM / Experiment APIs.
 Major Thunderbird ESR upgrades frequently alter internal Mozilla modules and may temporarily break functionality.
 >
 > **Maintenance is best-effort.** The codebase is structured using a hardened "Thin Bridge" pattern to minimize maintenance overhead.
 Community bug reports, feedback, and Pull Requests are welcome.